bowmnath/cis-452-f20/README.md

 and you are responsible for monitoring Piazza to keep up to date with announcements
 (Piazza by default will send an email when an announcement is posted).
-Please post any questions about the course
-(whether about policies, homework, etc.) there so that the entire class can benefit.
-You can post anonymously to classmates if you wish.
-If you have a personal question about your grade or other matters that pertain only to you, you can make a post private so that only the instructor can view it.
 Signup link: [www.piazza.com/gvsu/fall2020/cis452](http://www.piazza.com/gvsu/fall2020/cis452).
 You can read the following [Piazza FAQ](misc/piazza-faq.md) if you have questions.